cap-js/docs/java/working-with-cql/query-execution.md

 entity Order as projection on bookshop.Order {
   key ID,
       header.status          as headerStatus,
       header.customer.name   as customerName @readonly,
-      items                as lineItems // aliased composition };
+      items                  as lineItems,        // aliased composition
+      toUpper(shipToCountry) as country : String  // ignored on write
+};
 ```

+- Data for elements corresponding to *expressions* and *functions* (*country*) is ignored.
-[Deep write](./query-execution#deep-insert-upsert) via (aliased) compositions is supported if there are corresponding compositions in the underlying entity definition.
+- [Deep write](./query-execution#deep-insert-upsert) via (aliased) compositions (*items*) is supported if there are corresponding compositions in the underlying entity definition.
 Deep write via compositions that are only defined in the view (mixins) is not supported and the data for such mixin compositions is ignored.
-Data for elements corresponding to *expressions* and *functions* is ignored as well.

-::: warning Path Expressions
+::: warning Path Expressions in Views
 Path expressions navigating *associations* (e.g. *header.customer.name*) are [not writable](#cascading-over-associations) by default.
 To avoid issues on write, annotate them with [@readonly](../../guides/providing-services#readonly).

-Path expressions over *compositions* (e.g. *header.status*) are writable but require Insert data to include values for all *not null* elements of the target entity.
+Path expressions over *compositions* (e.g. *header.status*) are writable but require the Insert data to include values for all *not null* elements of the target entity.
+In the example above, the order header must have a generated key to support inserting new orders with a status.
 :::

 If the CAP Java runtime cannot resolve a view, write operations are either rejected (Application/Remote Services) or attempted directly on the database view (Persistence Service).
-See [database support](../cqn-services/persistence-services#database-support) for details.
+In the second case the execution depends on the [database support](../cqn-services/persistence-services#database-support).

 ### Delete through Views { #delete-via-view }